FinnONeill/3rdYearProject/technical_manual/technical_manual.md

 10. There is no check or login status for accounts which means you can login on all devices using one account.

 ### Website
-1. When using the website on a mobile device and you press the menu button to drop down the navbar, it pushes down the Text.
+1. When using the Website on a mobile device and you press the menu button to drop down the navbar, it pushes down the Text.
 2. When logging in on a mobile device, the close button for the login modal is pushed to a new line.
 3. On a mobile device, the sidebar on the employer admin page won't display.
 4. If you try to remove an employee and input either the wrong PPS number or wrong name, it won't give an error message and nothing will happen, this is also the case for removing a menu item.